-Once you finish setting the grid for one region, close the Grid window, and click next region by left mouse button to select it, and open the Grid window again.
-You can also click the Show grid button in the Grid window, to see which grid will be used in the mapping.
+Once you finish setting the grid for one region, close the Grid window, and click the next region by left mouse button to select it, and open the Grid window again.
+You can also click the Show grid button in the Grid window, to see what a vector-generated grid looks like.

 You should not forget to save your work at the end, use Files > Save project…; type the filename in the and in the file selection box.
 The extension .drape will be added automatically.

-As you have seen, making a good drape model requires some work, so we want to use the same model many times with different texture.
+As you have seen, making a good drape model requires some work, but when finished, we can use it infinitely with different textures.
 You can load other fabric textures by clicking on Textures > Browse..

 Textures can also be rotated.
 The default center of rotation is at the first border point of the region, but can be moved to the desired place by double clicking the left mouse button.
 The current position of the center of rotation is marked by a small circle.
-The shirt on the lower picture has it at the middle of the right pocket.
-You can set the angle of rotation pressing by left and right arrow key on the keyboard, or by entering a value in the Rotate field in the right bottom corner of the main ArahDrape window.
+The shirt on the lower picture has it in the middle of the right pocket.
+You can set the angle of rotation by pressing the left and right arrow keys on the keyboard, or by entering a value in the Rotate field in the right bottom corner of the main ArahDrape window.

 In this tutorial, we have used fabrics from Tekstina.